neuvector/docs/user/pages/02.deploying/08.ecs/docs.md

 This is an example of how to deploy NeuVector using ECS.
 NOTE: Please see the Kubernetes examples for EKS.

-1) Prepare several AWS ECS instances which have the Docker engine and ECS agent containers built-in.
+1) Prepare several Amazon ECS instances which have the Docker engine and ECS agent containers built-in.
 Pick one node for the management console.
 Then define Security Group rules that allow inbound TCP port 8443 (NeuVector’s default management console port) for access by your client browser.

 2) Define a Security Group that allows TCP and UDP ports on 18300, 18301, 18400, 18401 .
 This is used by NeuVector enforcers to talk to the Controllers/Allinone.
 Apply this Security Group to all the ECS instances that will be deploying the NeuVector enforcers and controllers/allinone.

 3) Set an attribute on the nodes that you want to deploy NeuVector allinone or controller container.
 For example, if you want to run NeuVector in a controller HA mode, the recommendation is to pick at least 3 nodes then add the attribute to all of the 3 nodes.

-This is how to add attributes to your ECS instances:Select the instance, then pick “View/Edit Attributes” from the Actions drop down menu.
+This is how to add attributes to your ECS instances:

+Select the instance, then pick “View/Edit Attributes” from the Actions drop down menu.

 ![Attributes](1viewattributes.png)